Mayfair Theatre, Ottawa: 1980s

 In October 1981, the Mayfair adopted a repertory format and in the following month Keith Davidson became theatre manager.
 The Mayfair became known for its economical double features which were introduced in June 1982 for five days each week, excluding Sundays and Mondays when Chinese-language films would be presented.
 The Mayfair's ownership then consisted of several investors, most of whom were Ottawa-based.

 The Mayfair cancelled a planned showing of Videodrome in April 1983 when police threatened the theatre with obscenity charges.
 A handful of citizens, including Maude Barlow, objected to the violent content of the film which was approved by the Ontario Board of Censors and was previously shown without incident in Nepean, Ontario.

 Director Michael Rubbo rented the theatre for three days in early 1986 to conduct a "four-waller" promotion for his film The Peanut Butter Solution which had fared poorly in the English Canadian market.
+While in Ottawa, Rubbo used the opportunity to conduct auditions for his then-upcoming film Tommy Tricker and the Stamp Traveller at local schools.

 In 1986, major renovations resulted in new concession stand and box office spaces, while 492 wider seats replaced the original set of approximately 600 seats.
 In 1988, the Mayfair's regular admission price was $5, or $3.50 for those with theatre memberships which were available for $5 per year, or $3 per year for students.
 During that time, membership numbered more than 5,000.